 What are employees paid while on vacation?

 Vacation pay is calculated based on the gross earnings in the previous year.
-For each week of vacation, employees earn 2% of their gross wages as vacation pay.
-Employees who are entitled to two weeks of vacation receive 4% of their gross wages as vacation pay, and employees with three weeks’ vacation receive 6% of their gross wages as vacation pay.
+Employees who are entitled to two weeks of vacation receive 4% of their gross wages as vacation pay and employees with three weeks’ vacation receive 6%.

 Can employers put vacation pay on every cheque?